 What is it that draws people off of their couches, out of their homes, and into the thickets of the woods to go and hunt for these elusive and ugly mushrooms?
 Well, for me, it is the joy of the hunt.

 The hunt is on here in Southern Oregon as morels (Morchellas) pop up in the woods after long, drawn-out winters.
 When you find a morel foraging, there is a sort of primal exhilaration that hits you and you don't want to stop!
-It is one of the most enjoyable hobbies I've ever had.
+It is one of the most addicting and enjoyable hobbies I've ever had.

 General Area Morel Map of Southern Oregon

 I could be killed for revealing these spots, but I am listing general places here in Southern Oregon where I have found morels.
 Morel hunting spots are like gold here and people guard their spots with dedication like they would a gold claim.
 I feel like this is sort of foolish since anyone can go on public land and pick morels.
 In the table below, I give a general area of where you will find them in Southern Oregon.

 Jacksonville cemetery, Ruge Applegate area (Steep Terrain), Gold Hill (Rock Point)